NFCS Sectoral Adaptation Plan Support

 These include wind and snowfall variables.

-In the absence of these variables through the TRANSLATE project, the Nolan and Flanagan projections should be used.
+In the absence of these variables through TRANSLATE, the NFCS recommend that the Nolan and Flanagan projections be used.

 These are available by contacting ICHEC for the data.

-*Note* – The TRANSLATE team are currently working on developing wind variables
+*Note* – The TRANSLATE team are currently working on developing wind and relative humidity variables

 Flooding – Accessing Data

-Flooding creates a significant amount of risk for people across the country.
-Floods affect the country nationwide and will continue to do so into the future.
+A significant risk for many across the country is flooding.
+It poses risk from national to local level at present, and will continue to do so in the future.

 Floods are created through a number of different ways: